Uplift Voices

 Charter schools often use a lottery system, meaning that students must apply to attend, then the school conducts a random lottery from their applications to decide who will be offered a spot at the school.
 Because of the way their charter is written and approved by the state, charter schools can limit the number of students they accept.

 However, Charter schools CANNOT choose who they accept.
 If you apply to a charter school and are selected in the lottery, your child will not be discriminated against and denied the opportunity to attend school based on academic ability or any other preferences.
-If this is your first time really hearing about charter schools, check out a few more Reasons to Consider a Charter School
+If this is your first time really hearing about charter schools, check out a few more Reasons to Consider a Charter School.

 Uplift Education, the largest charter school network in the Dallas Fort Worth area, conducts its lottery every February.
 “While we wish we could serve all those who apply, we simply don’t have the space,” said Remy Washington, president of Uplift Education.
 “We do, however, serve the unique needs of every student within our network, including those with learning disabilities.”